2025 Troy Trojans football team

-The 2025 Troy Trojans football team represent Troy University as a member of the West Division of the Sun Belt Conference during the 2025 NCAA Division I FBS football season.
-They are led by second-year head coach Gerad Parker and the Trojans play their home games at Veterans Memorial Stadium in Troy, Alabama.
+The 2025 Troy Trojans football team represented Troy University as a member of the West Division of the Sun Belt Conference during the 2025 NCAA Division I FBS football season.
+They were led by second-year head coach Gerad Parker and played their home games at Veterans Memorial Stadium in Troy, Alabama.

+The Troy Trojans drew an average home attendance of 24,053, the 90th-highest of all NCAA Division I FBS football teams.

 Preseason

 Media poll

 In the Sun Belt preseason coaches' poll, the Trojans were picked to finish sixth place in the West division.

 Offensive lineman Eli Russ, defensive lineman Luis Medina, defensive back Devin Lafayette and kicker Scott Taylor Renfroe Daniel King were awarded to be in the preseason All-Sun Belt second team offense, defense and special teams, respectively.